Tommyscripts/Hotelerio-FrontEnd/README.md

 ## Usage
  Vue and Vue-router was installed to can use vueJS and vueJS routing.
  We used vuejs to create our website, making it easeir and beautier our coding with this framework.
  About bootstrap we used this library to create a beautier website coding faster since this library has created already some nice CSS for every developer.
  With pinea we made log out works properlly.

+Our website was created to solve a problem, because our client told us they takes every reservation  taking notes in a book and it give them issues and lots headache, so we decided help them.
+At begin we create the api backend, and now we created the front-end as a demo to show our client how this APP can help them to solve this problem.

 <!-- CONTACT -->
 ## Contact